Eri9898/osTicket-Installation/README.md

 Enabling these is CRUCIAL because osTicket needs them to function smoothly, especially if you're handling email-based tickets
 </p>
 <br />
-18. Rename ost_sampleconfig.php to ost_config.php
+18. Rename ost-sampleconfig.php to ost-config.php
 It is located in C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php This file is the default configuration template that osTicket needs to finalize setup.
 Renaming it tells the system,